 This hybrid is always eager to learn and please.
 They take obedience training very serious, largely because they love to work.

-RECOMMENDED: 31 Most Adorable Poodle Mixes
+RECOMMENDED: 50 Precious Poodle Mixes

 6. Border Point